tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 because having no context is a type of context in itself.
 When seeing the word in immersion, one might be unable to draw the connection and recall it.
-It is likely that context-dependent memories can form when using any type card templates.
+It is likely that context-dependent memories can form when using any type of card templates.
 To combat context-dependent memories, immersion is key.
 The knowledge of a word internalizes after seeing it enough times in different contexts in the wild.